AmpllifAI-dev/upsurgeiq-frontend/TERMS_OF_SERVICE_CONTENT.md

 ---

-These Terms of Service ("Terms") govern your access to and use of the UpsurgeIQ platform, website, and services (collectively, the "Services") provided by UpsurgeIQ ("we," "our," or "us").
+These Terms of Service ("Terms") govern your access to and use of the UpsurgeIQ platform, website, and services (collectively, the "Services") provided by Life's Passions Ltd trading as UpsurgeIQ ("we," "our," or "us").
 By accessing or using our Services, you agree to be bound by these Terms.
 If you do not agree to these Terms, do not use our Services.

 ## Acceptance of Terms